Rdatatable/data.table/README.md

   12. Compatibility with big endian machines (e.g., SPARC and PowerPC) is restored.
 Most Windows, Linux and Mac systems are little endian; type `.Platform$endian` to confirm.
 Thanks to Gerhard Nachtmann for reporting and the [QEMU project](http://qemu.org/) for their PowerPC emulator.

   13. `DT[, LHS := RHS]` with RHS is of the form `eval(parse(text = foo[1]))` referring to columns in `DT` is now handled properly.
 Closes [#880](https://github.com/Rdatatable/data.table/issues/880).
 Thanks to tyner.

+  14. `knitr::kable()` works again without needing to upgrade from knitr v1.6 to v1.7.
+Packages which evaluate user code and don't wish to import data.table need to be added to `data.table:::cedta.pkgEvalsUserCode` and now only the `eval` part is made data.table-aware (the rest of such package's code is left data.table-unaware). `data.table:::cedta.override` is now empty and will be deprecated if no need for it arises.

-  14. `subset` handles extracting duplicate columns in consistency with data.table's rule - if a column name is duplicated, then accessing that column using column number should return that column, whereas accessing by column name (due to ambiguity) will always extract the first column.
+  15. `subset` handles extracting duplicate columns in consistency with data.table's rule - if a column name is duplicated, then accessing that column using column number should return that column, whereas accessing by column name (due to ambiguity) will always extract the first column.
 Closes [#891](https://github.com/Rdatatable/data.table/issues/891).
 Thanks to @jjzz.

-  15. `rbindlist` handles combining levels of data.tables with both ordered and unordered factor columns properly.
+  16. `rbindlist` handles combining levels of data.tables with both ordered and unordered factor columns properly.
 Closes [#899](https://github.com/Rdatatable/data.table/issues/899).
 Thanks to @ChristK.

 #### NOTES